jflorian/doubledog-mirrmaid/README.md

 #### Mirrmaid::Defaults data type

 This data type represents a hash whose keys are default names and whose values are hashes comprising the same parameters you would otherwise pass to [mirrmaid::mirror::default](#mirrmaidmirrordefault-defined-type).

+#### Mirrmaid::Value data type

+In the most basic sense, a mirrmaid configuration file is composed of key/value pairs.
+This data type represents the value half of any such pair.
+Acceptable values are non-empty strings or non-empty arrays of such strings.

 ## Limitations